 There are students who easily score 26 and higher on Speaking but struggle to get Reading or Listening 23 — but those kinds of students are a statistical minority.
 How rare?
 Usually only 3% of my students (or 1 in 30 students) in my experience.

-"... but we're going to talk about MY situation, right, Jaime?"
+"... but we are going to talk about MY situation, right, Jaime?"

-During our free consultation, I’ll look at your Score History with TOEFL and ask you a bunch of questions about your situation.
+Sure!
+If you are interested in The Partnership, my all-inclusive option, then I’ll do a free Guidance Session and Feedback on your Speaking.
+During our that complimentary consultation, I’ll look at your Score History with TOEFL and ask you a bunch of questions about your situation.